 - Built-in dithering using N.I.N.A.'s Direct Guider function

-The desired method of dithering is selected in the Equipment > Guider tab.
+The desired way of dithering is based on the connected device in the Equipment > Guider tab.

 This is the typical scenario for most users.
 The user has a single main camera, a guide camera, and a supported guiding application.
 At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and trigger a dither operation.
 Photography resumes when the dither operation is completed.

 Synchronized Dithering with PHD2#

 Multiple imaging telescopes and cameras in addition to a single guide camera has become a common configuration.
 N.I.N.A. can be used to control these kinds of setups through multiple instances of the application.
 One instance controls the mount, guiding, and one of the main cameras.
 Additional instances of N.I.N.A. control each additional main imaging camera present and communicate their actions to the master instance of N.I.N.A.
 This coordination is automatically set up in the background when multiple instances of N.I.N.A are started.
 This configuration poses an issue for dithering because, without coordination between the multiple instances of N.I.N.A., a dither operation may be initiated while one of the other main cameras still is busy exposing.

 To manage this, a dither operation will be coordinated with PHD2 so that it happens when none of the imaging cameras are exposing.
 N.I.N.A. developer Stanley Demont describes Synchronized Dithering in his N.I.N.A.
 1.8 feature overview video.
 At this time, only PHD2 is supported for synchronized dithering, and we are planning to expand support to the other guiding applications.

 N.I.N.A. supports dithering using its direct communication with PHD2 and makes it easy to set up as a part of a sequence.
 There are a few prerequisites to dither during a sequence:

 - A mount needs to be connected

 - A supported guiding application needs to be be running, actively guiding, and also communicating with N.I.N.A.

 - The guiding-related settings in the Equipment Settings need to be correctly set up